Department:: Dept of Population & Public Health Sciences

 The graduate public health program offers a unique academic learning environment.
 The program is housed within a community-based medical school that values partnerships and collaborative programming with public health stakeholders.
 In addition to the MPH degree, students can earn a graduate certificate in epidemiology, emergency preparedness, global health, public health leadership, and our newest certificate – aerospace medicine.

-Breadth and depth of knowledge of statistical methodology, clinical epidemiology and applied statistics for common types of public health and clinical research.
+Breadth and depth of knowledge of statistical methodology and applied statistics for common types of public health and clinical research.
+This includes knowledge and experience with different types of study designs.
+For example, clinical trials, observational studies, and complex surveys.
+In addition, experience with sample size estimation and questionnaire development.

-Evidence of productivity resulting from previous collaborative research (e.g., peer-reviewed publications, participation in writing grant applications, abstracts, posters, presentations, reports, or other products).
+Evidence of productivity resulting from previous collaborative research: must have one of the following: peer-reviewed publications, participation in writing grant applications, abstracts, posters, presentations, reports, or other products

 To qualify for Assistant Professor, the candidate must meet the minimum qualifications listed above.

-To qualify for Associate Professor, the candidate must have a record of sustained and high-quality teaching and scholarship.
+To qualify for Associate Professor, the candidate must meet the minimum qualifications and in addition, the candidate must have a record of sustained and high-quality teaching and scholarship.
 Scholarship performance includes a minimum of five articles in peer-reviewed journals, or equivalent peer-reviewed repository, while at the rank of assistant professor.
 For publications on which the candidate is not the first author or senior author, the publications must represent reports of work in which the faculty member is the primary author or played a major role in the research.
-Outstanding teaching performance may be documented by learner and peer evaluations and awards.
+Outstanding teaching performance may be documented by learner and peer evaluations and awards. https://medicine.wright.edu/faculty-and-clinical-affairs/policy-3a-guidelines-for-appointment-and-promotion-for-fully-affiliated-faculty#tab=introduction

 Five years of experience in biostatistics or epidemiology, in particular, quantitative and scientific problems arising in public health.